DataWorks-NC/durham-quality-of-life-data/meta/mPOPDENS.md

 ### About the Data
 This measurement provides the population per square mile based on the 2010 Census using blockgroups.

-Source: U.S. Decennial Census, 2010
+Source: U.S. Decennial Census, 2010; American Community Survey (ACS) for years between each decennial Census.

 ### Additional Resources